2022 World Cup Cities and Venues Map of Qatar

 What was originally a fishing and pearling village has developed into one of Qatar’s major urban centers.
 Al Wakrah is located just south of Doha, and has an abundance of historic architecture.
 Perhaps its most popular attraction is Al Wakrah Souq — a market with dozens of shops and cafés located on the coastline.

 Aesthetically, Al Janoub Stadium is one of the most impressive in the tournament.
 It boasts a sleek, almost futuristic design.
-While visitors to the World Cup will enjoy the stadium for watching soccer during the World Cup, it will also provide locals in the community with an impressive list of new amenities including a school, cycling and running tracks, gyms, and restaurants.
+While visitors to the World Cup will enjoy the stadium for watching soccer during the World Cup, it also provides locals in the community with an impressive list of new amenities including a school, cycling and running tracks, gyms, and restaurants.

 Qatar’s capital city of Doha is one of the wealthiest cities in the world.
 It’s also becoming more and more well-known as a world-class travel destination and it’s no wonder why.
 Doha has all the ingredients for a travel hotspot: luxe five-star hotels, incredible shopping, unique cultural attractions, and innovative restaurants.
 It fuses the relaxation of the beach life with the excitement of the city.
 Add in the World Cup and you’ve got one extraordinary combination.